takumi3488/parari/README.md

 ## Features

-- Run multiple AI assistants in parallel on the same task
+- Run multiple AI agents in parallel on the same task
 - Each assistant works in an isolated git worktree
-- Compare results from different assistants
+- Compare results from different agents
 - Choose and merge the best solution

 ## Requirements